vmware-archive/staticfile-resource/README.md

 ## Behavior

-### `in`: Write a static file with source data.
+### `in`: Write static files with data from the resource's source configuration.

-Writes a file to the destination with the arbitrary data from the resource's source configuration.
+Writes files to the destination directory with the arbitrary data from the resource's source configuration.

 ## Example Configuration